 The main aim of the competition is to identify talent, to encourage excellence in science education and to stimulate interest in the sciences.
 It seeks to inspire young people to consider careers in science and technology.

-Traditionally, during June/July vacation, a group of 100 learners who excel or demonstrate potential in the Olympiad examination, are invited to participate in a Science Focus Week consisting of stimulating lecturers, excursions, industry visits and other fun events.
-Learners from different categories who demonstrated exceptional performance are selected to attend the London International Youth Science Forum during July/August and another group to attend the Australian National Youth Science Forum in January of each year.
+Traditionally, during the June/July vacation, a group of 100 learners who excel or demonstrate potential in the Olympiad examination are invited to participate in a Science Focus Week consisting of stimulating lectures, excursions, industry visits and other fun events.
+Learners from different categories who demonstrate exceptional performance are selected to attend either the London International Youth Science Forum during July/August or the Australian National Youth Science Forum in January of each year.

-During the focus week a high profile Award Giving Ceremony is organised and key stakeholders from Government, Science Councils, and the Business sector are invited.
-Next year the National Science Focus Week will be during the June/July vacation and a high profile Award Giving Ceremony will be held on the last week of June.
+During the focus week a high profile award giving ceremony is organised and key stakeholders from government, science councils, and the business sector are invited.
+Next year the National Science Focus Week will be during the June/July vacation and a high profile award giving ceremony will be held in the last week of June.

 Prizes and awards

 Over the years, prizes and awards were given to schools and learners during the Science Olympiad Award Giving Ceremony.
 During the past three years, over 30 awards in different categories have been made to deserving learners and schools each year.
 Some of the main categories are:

 - Top three national learners per stream (Physical Science and Life Science)

 - Top learner from a previously disadvantaged school per stream (Physical Science and Life Science)

 - Top girl learner from a previously disadvantaged school